priyabharti11/Key-Notes/README.md

 - A library will usually focus on a single piece of functionality that you access using an API.<br><br>
 - You call a library function, it executes some code and then the control is returned to your code. </p></h5>

-<h3>OS Study Content : https://www.scaler.com/topics/operating-system/process-synchronization-in-os/</h3>
+<h3>(2) OS Study Content : https://www.scaler.com/topics/operating-system/process-synchronization-in-os/</h3>